creachadair/imath/doc.md

 a suitable value for `MP_MULT_THRESH` for your particular platform.

 ```
-const char *mp_int_error_string(mp_result res);
+const char *mp_error_string(mp_result res);
-          Return a pointer to a brief string describing 'res'.
+          Return a pointer to a brief string describing res.
 These strings
-          are defined as a constant array in `imath.c', if you wish to change
+          are defined as a constant array in imath.c, if you wish to change
           them for your application.
 ```